stonerlab/stonerplots/docs/source/savedfigure.rst

 Multiple Figures and SavedFigure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you create multiple figures within a :py:class:`SavedFigure` context manager, it will attempt to save all of yor figures.
+If you create multiple figures within a :py:class:`SavedFigure` context manager, it will attempt to save all of your figures.
 In
-this case it is rpobably desirable to set how each figure should be named.
+this case, it may be desirable to set how each figure should be named.
 You can do this by providing a pattern
 within the figure filename.
 The number of the figure being saved is substituted into a placeholder in the filename
 string like so::